vikingdata/articles/databases/mongo/Multiple_Mongo_one_server.md

 sudo -u mongodb mongod --config=/data/mongo4/mongod4.conf &
 sleep 2

-   # See if they still running
+   # See if they are still running
 jobs

    # test if you can connect